angellugo/usingTheGIPHY_API/README.md

 # usingTheGIPHY_API
-An applications that uses the GIPHY API
+An application that uses the GIPHY API